oosmos/OOSMOSjs/README.md

 Note that we can establish `jQuery` event handlers in the `ENTER` event and then `unbind` them in the corresponding `EXIT` event.

-Also note that, but cause the `jQuery` event is executed under a different `this`, we have to use a closure to remember our state machine's `this`.
+Also note that, because the `jQuery` `click` event is executed under a different `this`, we have to use a closure to remember our state machine's `this`.
 We use the common `var that = this;` JavaScript closure technique.

 ```javascript
   .